gliboc/eww/README.md

 This application uses a ring-shaped topology that is mostly uni-directionnal.
 Each node is constantly linked with one peer, but can establish direct connections with the client when transferring data.

+#### Fault tolerance

+This topology is very useful for checking the integrity of the network: you can send a message throughout the whole system and see if it makes it through the ring.
+When it doesn't make it, one node at the cut extremity is asked to repair the network.
+It can be done by trying to respawn an agent on the unresponsive node.
+If it can't be done, there are two possibilities:

+ - This node has a valid sequence of successor nodes, and it connects to its next node
+ - If this doesn't work, the node that checked the sanity of the network can recover the address of the node on the other extremity, and give it to this node.

+This last approach is problematic because it might create a forest of distinct rings, so I have disabled it until I can find a way to tackle this issue.

+Therefore, the nodes are forced to regularly check they have a list of correct successor nodes.
+This is done by the function `fault:check_successors` which is activated when the token `sanity_check` passes through the system.
+This token is regularly sent by the leader node.

+#### Communication system

 The nodes communicate with four different type of message :
 - commands `{cmd, Cmd, Ref}`
 - packets `{pack, Msg, Ref}`
 - data streams `{data, Msg, Ref}`